 The senior leadership team have been working hard to consider potential risks and the actions needed to be taken, in order to mitigate and reduce risks wherever possible.
 Alongside these risk assessments, we have created a thorough action plan, which outlines key areas for consideration including cleaning, hygiene, pupils and staff mental health and well-being, curriculum offer, organisation of the day etc.

-To all our children and their families, please keep safe and we hope to welcome you all back soon.
+To all our children and their families, please keep safe and we hope to welcome you all back in September.

 Claire Whiting, Headteacher

-Government Advice Educational Guidelines Safeguarding Policy Update Reopening Risk Assessment Behaviour Policy Update Attendance Statement
+Government Advice Safeguarding Policy Update Reopening Risk Assessment Behaviour Policy Update Attendance Statement

 Students may attend school in the normal way if their parents work in any of the categories below.